XiyueYuan/Portfolio/portfolio_site/public/blog/Madam_butterfly.en.md

 That’s why this unbearably beautiful duet feels like glass, glowing and fragile.
 To Cio-Cio-San, this night is love turned into belief, love poured out like a creed.
 But to fate, it’s just the calm before the storm — elegant, glowing, irresistible, and heartbreakingly short.

 -- Humming Bird --
-Cio-Cio-San waits in silence for Pinkerton — for love, for him, for a dawn she still believes will come.
-And we, listening, already know that the only thing rising ahead of her is heartache and death.
-Every time this scene plays, it breaks me in the quietest way.
-Human emotions can be unbearably beautiful.
+Cio-Cio-San quietly waits for Pinkerton — waits for love, waits for a sunrise, “Our love is quiet and restrained, yet as broad and deep as the ocean.”
+She sees the arrival of Pinkerton’s American Navy ship, but she does not rush toward him — not into a passionate embrace, not into fervent kisses.
+Instead, she kneels and sits inside the room, staying awake all night, silently crying and waiting.
+As the audience, we already know that only heartbreak and death are approaching.
+Yet every time this scene plays out, I can’t help but feel moved, brought to tears.
+Human emotion is just that beautiful.

 <video controls width="100%">
 <source src="https://nzybgwsamowcamgizqmk.supabase.co/storage/v1/object/public/hum/8d256d08edcf14c87a68534dd2b084d1.mp4"/>